Optimizing your practice

 Why automation is a big advantage for your practice

 Human advisors' emotional connection is like the ace up their sleeve, and it leads to having strong perceived value and almost unwavering loyalty from their clients.
-Nonetheless, Vanguard's latest survey1 of 1,500 investors sees much untapped potential in advisors integrating digital services.
+Nonetheless, Vanguard's survey1 of 1,500 investors sees much untapped potential in advisors integrating digital services.

 Investors showed a strong preference to have tasks such as portfolio construction, tax management, and diversification, as well as functional tasks, like consistent monitoring and account setup, to be delivered digitally.
 This survey data provides valuable insight as to where advisors can leverage automation to expand their practice.